What Material is Best for a Flat Roof in 2026?

 An upgraded version of traditional felt, torch-on modified bitumen is applied using a gas torch.

-✅ Pros: More durable than standard felt, flexible, performs well in cold weather, lifespan of 20–30 years.
+✅ Pros: More durable than standard felt, flexible, performs well in cold weather, life span of 20–30 years.

 ❌ Cons: Requires naked flame installation, so must be done by professionals.